sophie-thomson/ace-dog-walks/README.md

-# Ace Dogwalks
+# Ace Dog Walks

-Ace Dogwalks is a website for people wanting to find out more about the dog walking options offered by Ace Dogwalks, the cost of these walks and contact Hannah to book a walk or find out more.
+Ace Dog Walks is a website for people wanting to find out more about the dog walking options offered by Ace Dog Walks, the cost of these walks and contact Hannah to book a walk or find out more.

-The Ace Dogwalks site aims to help dog owners to feel reassured that their pet will be well looked after, that they will have a fun and energetic walk and that they are going to get value for money.
+The Ace Dog Walks site aims to help dog owners to feel reassured that their pet will be well looked after, that they will have a fun and energetic walk and that they are going to get value for money.

 ![Placeholder for responsive mockup image]